AT-Publishing/website/_posts/2017-10-02-altcoinanalytics-neo.md

 german: false
 tickers: false

-title: 'Altcoin Analytics - NEO'
+title: 'Sentiment: Altcoin Analytics Primer - NEO'
 description: "Maynard Keynes said in relation to some markets that \'we devote our intelligence to anticipating what average opinion expects the average opinion to be\'."

-permalink: "/altcoin-analytics-october-2017"
+permalink: "/altcoin-analytics-primer-neo"
 image:
 - "/editorial/asia-street-small.png"
 - "/img/neo/neo-twitter.jpg"